fastsoft/djata/README.rst

 the board for the comprehensive API options you want but never have time to write.

+(If you are viewing this page on Github, you will need to visit the `canonical location of this file <djata/blob/master/README.rst>`_ for the relative hyperlinks to function properly.)

 - `Quick Start Guide <docs/quick-start.rst>`_
 - `Configuring Djata URLs <docs/urls.rst>`_
 - `Configuring and Creating Views <docs/views.rst>`_